 This new technology will transform the mobile television age because it will work over 4G networks, meaning the tech is seamlessly integrated into the 4G standard so that the carrier’s connection is not responsible for the service.

 The best part of this?
 There would be no data fee involved in watching mobile TV channels.
 With the way the world is tied to mobile technology, it only makes sense that a seamless television connection would be next on the list.
+Qualcomm’s experience in the mobile telecom world combined with their extensive research and development will make this breakthrough a reality.

 Image Source: www.news.yahoo.com